ont-id/onttag-sdk-js/README.md

 ### Sending an Authentication Request

-This method is used to send data authentication requests for a user's KYC data.
+This method is used to send authentication requests for a user's KYC data.
 It takes two parameters.
 The first one is an object literal with the KYC info. as defined below, and the second one is your API key.

 ```js
 params // parameters to be passed